MiniZed SpeedWay Design Workshops™

 How to register

 In order to register, choose the number of sessions you want to attend next to the country/region where you want to participate in the workshops and click on the respective link.
 You will then be asked to select a date and location on the registration form.
 After submitting the form you will receive an email to confirm your email-adress.
 Afterwards, you will receive another email with further instructions to finalize the purchase.

 Please be aware the capacity of the workshops is limited.
 Overbooked session might have to be rescheduled to accomodate a larger number of participants.

 Supporting partners of the MiniZed board:

 In this class, you will explore embedded Linux on a Microchip ATSAMA5D27-SOM1-EK1 evaluation platform.
 You will be introduced to the embedded Linux boot sequence, the different components that make up a board support package, and more.

-Avnet Silica and NXP invite you to join us for a one day hands-on workshop on the i.MX RT "crossover" processors and the MCUXpresso SDK in Lyon.
+Avnet Silica and NXP invite you to join us for a one day hands-on workshop on the i.MX RT "crossover" processors and the MCUXpresso SDK in Germany and Switzerland-.